baokhanh92/Google-App_Data-analysis/README.md

 ## [3.
 Conclusion ](/-iz_-FrPQ3SPbl7WJxdocg)

-- **Data is surely a powerfull tool for us to learn insights.** But data alone may not be enough, in this demo version, I pointed out that add a little power of Python code, we can make easier to make the right decisions.
+- **Data is surely a powerfull tool for us to learn insights.** But data alone may not be enough, in this demo version, I pointed out that add a little power of Python code, our decision making process will be much more easier and effective.

 - **Hope you enjoy the code**